Universal Boss Out After Movie Flop

 Silver had been head of Universal’s movie production, marketing and distribution since November 1995.
 His duties will now be taken over by Meyer, a former agent who has emerged as the winner in the Universal shakeup by parent Seagram Co.

-Meyer had been given more responsibilities during the restructuring.
 Meyer will report directly to Seagram CEO Edgar Bronfman Jr., who is taking a more active role in the liquor company’s entertainment businesses, which include music and television.

 Silver will continue to work with Universal as an independent producer.
 Terms of the new arrangement haven’t been reached.